TGG Podcast #2: Behind the scenes at Burnley's Academy

 “I told them: ‘You can’t do that again.’
 There had to be a bigger picture, a bigger future than that.”

 The Training Ground Guru podcast (which you can listen to above) visited the Barnfield Training Centre a fortnight ago.
-The new facilities might only be a short distance from the old Gawthorpe Hall site, but they seem a million miles away.
+The new facilities might only be a short distance from the old Gawthorpe Hall site, but they feel as if they are a million miles away.

 Academy Manager Jonathan Pepper, who gave us a tour of the centre, admitted they are “Disneyland facilities” but said he was eager for the youth players to keep their feet on the ground.